Your content is now Live by default

 The classic request-response pattern

-But here's something to consider: you essentially have a cached version of that site in your browser.
+But here's something to consider: you now have a cached version of that site in your browser.
 We've been trained to revalidate this cache by hitting the reload button – and as developers, we even use special hotkeys to make extra sure we're bypassing all cache layers.
 Hopefully, we'll get fresh content from the server.
+Right?

 This pattern worked well for the early web, but as applications became more dynamic and interactive, we needed more sophisticated solutions.